lars-t-hansen/moz-sandbox/swat/ROADMAP.md

 * Virtual function cleanup
   * Missing handling of the "default" case
   * Idiosyncratic "closed" syntax, defvirtual + defmethod would be less weird and "open" and forward-looking
-  * Should be exportable at least, no reason not to
 * Exportable classes
   * They should show up as factory functions M.make.Cls(), and with access to fields thru the std TypedObject mechanism
 * Some way of invoking JS methods on host objects, so that we don't have to go to JS for DOM access.